mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-tests.rst

 1. Create a client with directConnection=true, appName="SDAMPoolManagementTest",
    and heartbeatFrequencyMS=500 (or lower if possible).

-2. Verify via SDAM and CMAP event monitoring that a ConnectionPoolCreatedEvent occurs after the first ServerHeartbeatSucceededEvent event does.
+2. Verify via SDAM and CMAP event monitoring that a ConnectionPoolReadyEvent occurs after the first ServerHeartbeatSucceededEvent event does.

 3. Enable the following failpoint::